fedyna/GettingCleaningDataCourseProject/CodeBook.md

 __Finally, data in tidyDATA is written into tidydata.txt.__

-__The header line of tidydata.txt file contains the names of the variables.__
+__The header line of tidydata.txt file contains the names of the variables:__
 [1] "Activity"
 [2] "Subject"
 [3] "TimeBodyAccelerometer-mean()-X"